zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_migrate/_index.md

 - User is editing the ARM template parameters file (1-time edit).
 These parameters values are being used throughout the deployment.

-- Main [_azuredeploy_ ARM template](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/DR/ARM/azuredeploy.json) will initiate the deployment of the linked ARM templates:
+- Main [_azuredeploy_ ARM template](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/Migration/ARM/azuredeploy.json) will initiate the deployment of the linked ARM templates:

-  - [_VNET_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/DR/ARM/VNET.json) - Deploys three Virtual Networks, two for each site where the clusters will be located and a third Virtual Network to be used by the Client virtual machine.
+  - [_VNET_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/Migration/ARM/VNET.json) - Deploys a Virtual Network with a single subnet to be used by the Client virtual machine.
-  - [_aks_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/DR/ARM/aks.json) - Deploys the two AKS clusters in both sites (primary and secondary) where all the Azure Arc data services will be deployed.
+  - [_aks_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/Migration/ARM/aks.json) - Deploys the AKS cluster where all the Azure Arc data services will be deployed.
-  - [_clientVm_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/DR/ARM/clientVm.json) - Deploys the client Windows VM.
+  - [_clientVm_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/Migration/ARM/clientVm.json) - Deploys the client Windows VM.
 This is where all user interactions with the environment are made from.
-  - [_logAnalytics_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/DR/ARM/logAnalytics.json) - Deploys Azure Log Analytics workspace to support Azure Arc-enabled data services logs uploads.
+  - [_logAnalytics_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/Migration/ARM/logAnalytics.json) - Deploys Azure Log Analytics workspace to support Azure Arc-enabled data services logs uploads.

-  - User remotes into client Windows VM, which automatically kicks off the [_DataServicesLogonScript_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/DR/ARM/artifacts/DataServicesLogonScript.ps1) PowerShell script that deploy and configure Azure Arc-enabled data services on the AKS clusters including the data controllers and SQL Managed Instances, in addition to configuring disaster recovery between the two clusters.
+  - User remotes into client Windows VM, which automatically kicks off the [_DataServicesLogonScript_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/Migration/ARM/artifacts/DataServicesLogonScript.ps1) PowerShell script that deploy and configure Azure Arc-enabled data services on the AKS cluster including the data controller and SQL Managed Instance and the nested SQL VM.

-  - In addition to deploying the data controllers and SQL Managed Instances, the sample [_AdventureWorks_](https://docs.microsoft.com/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms) database will restored automatically for you as well on the primary cluster.
+  - In addition to deploying the data controller and SQL Managed Instance, the sample [_AdventureWorks_](https://docs.microsoft.com/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms) database will restored automatically for you as well on the nested SQL VM.

 ## Deployment

 As mentioned, this deployment will leverage ARM templates.
 You will deploy a single template that will initiate the entire automation for this scenario.

 - The deployment is using the ARM template parameters file.
-Before initiating the deployment, edit the [_azuredeploy.parameters.json_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/DR/ARM/azuredeploy.parameters.json) file located in your local cloned repository folder.
-An example parameters file is located [here](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/DR/ARM/artifacts/azuredeploy.parameters.example.json).
+Before initiating the deployment, edit the [_azuredeploy.parameters.json_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/Migration/ARM/azuredeploy.parameters.json) file located in your local cloned repository folder.
+An example parameters file is located [here](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/Migration/ARM/artifacts/azuredeploy.parameters.example.json).

   - _`sshRSAPublicKey`_ - Your SSH public key
   - _`spnClientId`_ - Your Azure service principal id